There is a more up to date version of this article here.

 It all counts.

-• Plan things for yourself that help bring you a little sparkle.
+- Plan things for yourself that help bring you a little sparkle.
 Self-Care is in the little things: planning your favourite meal.
 Changing your bedding.
 Putting fresh towels out.
-It all counts.
+If you know your mood dips at certain times of year, plan for this in a way that helps you.

-• Make sure you don’t run out of your prescribed medication.
+- Make sure you don’t run out of your prescribed medication if it’s something you rely on, especially around the longer breaks like Easter and Christmas.
 Make any calls needed to your healthcare providers, so that you know their opening hours and treatment arrangements over the Bank Holidays

-• Have a list of numbers of people you can call if you’re struggling – talk to your doctor if you’re struggling, or Samaritans are on 116 123, 24/7.
-Samaritans now also have a self-help app that promotes kindness to yourself.
+- Have a list of numbers of people you can call if you’re struggling – talk to your doctor if you’re struggling, or Samaritans are on 116 123, 24/7 or text SHOUT to 85248.

-• Practice a form of relaxation before going into crowded, busy or noisy places.
+- Practice a form of relaxation before going into crowded, busy or noisy places.
 Try focusing on your breathing and allowing the breath to relax your body.
-Notice the coolness of breath as you breathe in, and the warmness of breath as you breathe out.
+Notice the coolness of breath as you breathe in, and the warmness of breath as you breathe out if that helps.

 For Monday Mojo™, feel good motivation for the week ahead straight to your inbox, click here